lobolanja/holohub/applications/connext/cpp/README.md

 # Connext C++ Demo

 This Holoscan sample demonstrates a Connext-powered roundtrip in C++.
 Two separate processes exchange string payloads over either the ANO or DDS transports.
-The transmitter (`--mode=tx`) publishes incrementing messages, while the receiver (`--mode=rx`) prints every payload as it arrives.
+YAML configuration files control which mode to run and how each transport is parameterized.

 ## Prerequisites
 - Holohub environment set up with the Holoscan SDK 3.0 runtime.